Health and Care Professions Council: Professions regulated by the HCPC

 All these professions have at least one designated title that is protected by law, including those shown above.
 Anyone using these titles must be registered with the HCPC.
 It is a criminal offence for someone to claim that they are registered with the HCPC when they are not, or to use a protected title that they are not entitled to use.

 Maintaining standards

 If a professional who is registered with them does not meet the standards which are set, the HCPC can take action which might include stopping an individual from practising.

 Other UK healthcare regulators

-The Professional Standards Authority for Health and Social Care (PSA) is an independent body accountable to the UK Parliament, which promotes the health and well-being of the public and oversees the nine UK healthcare regulators.
+The Professional Standards Authority for Health and Social Care (PSA) is an independent body accountable to the UK Parliament, which promotes the health and well-being of the public and oversees the ten UK healthcare regulators.
 These are: